martin12333/PyMartinCA/README.md

 # installation

-Jupyter notebooks depend on Python 3 (or Python 2)
+Jupyter notebooks depend on Python 3 (should also work with Python 2)

 depends on

 ```
-python-scipy
+python3-scipy
-python-matplotlib
+python3-matplotlib

 ```